MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 ## OutsideSubMenus
 **Offset:** 0xB5540

-This address tells us whether we're currently seeing a Comic Cover or not.
+This address tells us whether we're currently inside a sub-menu or not.

 ### OutsideSubMenus Values
 + 0: Currently inside a sub-menu